 EWI may end up holding a significant stake in a business (Baillie Gifford has informal caps on the size of the stakes held across all funds), especially early in a business's life.
 However, the manager is mindful of the daily liquidity in listed stocks and factors that into position sizes.
-A typical new position will start life in the portfolio as a 0.5%-1.5% position.
+A typical new position will start life in the portfolio as a 0.5%- 1.5% position.
 Where the risks associated with the business model are binary, the position size will be smaller.

 Sales are triggered once it is clear that the investment case is flawed.
-M&A activity is also a source of involuntary sales - often companies end up being taken over for less than the manager thinks they could be worth.
-In addition, positions will be reevaluated and may be sold if the manager feels that the upside is limited.
+Mergers and acquisitions (M&A) activity is also a source of involuntary sales - often companies end up being taken over for less than the manager thinks they could be worth.
+In addition, positions will be re-evaluated and may be sold if the manager feels that the upside is limited.

-ESG and stewardship principles
+Environmental, social and governance (ESG) and stewardship principles